Skip to main content

 About

-PATH (Preparing Accomplished Transfers to the Humanities) is a collaborative initiative between the School of Arts and Humanities at the University of California San Diego and the San Diego Community College District.
-Developed with generous grant funds from the Andrew W. Mellon Foundation, the program aims to build a pipeline of support for transfer students, to encourage success during their time at the university and in careers beyond.
+PATH (Preparing Accomplished Transfers to the [arts and] Humanities) is a collaborative initiative between the School of Arts and Humanities at the University of California San Diego and the San Diego Community College District.
+Developed with generous grant funds from the Andrew W. Mellon Foundation and sustained with additional donors, the program aims to build a pipeline of support for transfer students, encouraging success transitioning to the university, while studying on campus and in careers beyond.

 The PATH program is multifaceted.
-The notable components at UC San Diego include:
+Notable components at UC San Diego include:

 • The Summer Academy